 5. Project Location:

 Please provide a brief description of the location of your project.
 You may include a map if that helps to describe location, but this is not required.
 If your project helps to implement a past plan, please include a link to that plan.

+The project location includes the entire City of Chicago

 6. Project Description:

 Please tell us what you would like to do in your community, and what assistance is needed.
 If you have more than one idea, please submit a separate application for each project.
 Please be specific, but also brief (less than two pages per project idea)—we simply want to have a basic understanding of what you want to do.
 CMAP and RTA staff will follow-up with you if we need any additional information to fully understand your proposed project.
 (Please include any additional information that is relevant, preferably by providing links to online documents.)

+This project involves the development of a city-wide livable streets master plan.
+The plan will review existing and programmed bicycle, pedestrian, and streetscape improvements, and overlay the improvements with recommendations outlined in Chicago's Pedestrian Plan, Chicago's Streets for Cycling Plan, the City’s Department of Planning and Development’s Community Plans, and CDOT’s Sustainable Urban Infrastructure Guidelines.
+Overlaying the existing and programmed improvements with the recommendations outlined in the previously completed plans will identify potential conflicts between desired improvements, outstanding safety needs, missing surface transportation links, and commercial corridors in need of support.
+Reviewing this information against federal, state, and local funding sources will assist the City of Chicago on where to focus resources in order to best leverage funding so that pedestrian and bicyclist safety can be improved while also bolstering economic development.
+The final outcome of this project will be an implementation plan that will provide guidance for CDOT, local elected officials, and other City departments for future capital programming.